buildbarn/bb-storage/README.md

 In the example above, the daemon is configured to store a single on-disk CAS.
 Two ACs are made, corresponding with instance names `foo` and `bar`.
-The former is intended just for remote caching, which is why it's made client-writable by adding `allowAcUpdatesForInstances` in the configuration file.
+The former is intended just for remote caching, which is why it's made client-writable through `actionCacheAuthorizers` in the configuration file.
 The latter is intended for remote execution, which is why `schedulers` is used to forward build action execution requests to a separate scheduler service at address `bar-scheduler:8981`.